On a mission to Making Alterations easy

 What started as a Yale University project (backed by Yale's Tsai Center for Innovative Thinking) has become New York's solution to outdated tailor shops: we bring professional alterations directly to your home.

-Why Finding a Good Tailor in NYC Is Surprisingly Hard
+Why Finding a Good Tailor in NYC Is Surprisingly Hard (and why we come to you)

 New York City has hundreds of tailors, but the good ones are backlogged, the bad ones ruin your valuable pieces, and most operate with business practices from the last century.